Asheville-For-All/asheville-for-all/osa.md

 ### Anti-Gentrification

 Gentrification is a scary word that gets thrown around a lot.
-It's become a powerful weapon, and so it's also become over-used.
+It's become a powerful rhetorical weapon, and so it's also become over-used.

 Opponents of this amendment will tell you that it will “gentrify” Asheville.
 But this reflects a poor understanding of what causes gentrification.